 - Reading the artwork: subject, colors, mood, and composition analyzed from the image itself, not the filename.

-- Listing copy: the product title, description, SEO tags, and alt text, written per artwork (in your voice, if the tool supports voice training).
+- Listing copy: the product title, description, SEO fields, and alt text written per artwork, in your voice if the tool supports voice training; product tags assembled separately from configured and analyzed metadata sources.

 - Provider product creation: each product built inside Gelato, Printful, and Printify with the right print areas, variants, and pricing from your templates.

-And what stays manual, honestly: choosing which artworks deserve to be products, setting your templates and pricing strategy, and the final review before publish.
-Those are the parts that require you.
-Everything else in the list above is data entry, and data entry is what computers are for.
+And what stays manual, honestly: choosing which artworks deserve to be products, setting templates and pricing, and reviewing the provider and Shopify listings before promotion or scale.
+Those judgment and verification steps still require you.

 Frequently Asked Questions